Sri Lanka - Country Commercial Guide

 Transportation

-Sri Lanka is served by several airlines.
+As of October 2023, Sri Lanka is served by 29 airlines as flights start to recover in the aftermath of the country’s economic crisis.
 U.S. airlines do not serve Sri Lanka except indirectly through partner airlines.
 There are no direct flights to Colombo from the United States or to the United States from Colombo.
-A common way to travel to Sri Lanka from the East Coast is through London, Dubai or Doha.
+A common way to travel to Sri Lanka from the East Coast is through London, Dubai, or Doha.
 Visitors flying from the U.S. West Coast may transit in Japan, Hong Kong, Singapore, or Bangkok.

 In-country air travel is extremely limited and road travel is relatively slow and dangerous.
 Charter helicopter service is available as are rental cars with drivers.
 Taxis are readily available in Colombo.
 Ridesharing mobile applications, including Uber, Pickme, and others, are available in Colombo and Galle but are not generally available in smaller towns and rural areas.